Maya's birth story - a drug-free waterbirth at home using hypnobirthing...

 Around lunchtime I got bored and joined Andrew in the living room where he was watching TV.
 The noise annoyed me and I couldn't get comfy so he ran me a bath.
 After I got in I instantly relaxed and felt like things were hotting up.
 I began to feel some pressure and make 'birthy sounds'.

-We called Evony and when she arrived I was surprised that my cervix was already 6cm.
+We called Evony and when she arrived I was surprised that my cervix was already 6cm open.
 Andrew began filling the birthing pool (hooray!) and I got in after around 2pm, which was bliss.
 After ordering him around for a bit - "Shut the curtains, light the candles, put the music on" I found my contractions and the downwards pressure to be intensifying.
 I needed to increasingly focus inwards, getting into my 'birthing zone'.

 Hilariously, the pool began hissing as it had a slow leak.
 Luckily using a liner meant that the water was contained but after a while it started listing to one side!
 There was no way I was getting out...
 I vaguely remember Evony and Andrew taking it in turns to bob up and down with the manual air pump!

 I experienced a gradually growing and irresistable urge to push my baby down a few hours later (though time seemed irrelevant).
 At first what I'd hoped was my baby was actually a gigantic poo!
 Andrew didn't appreciate fishing that out of the pool, though I was strangely very proud of myself, haha.